 As much as possible, schools are requested to remain as a group and socially distance.

-Everyone who is not a teacher or supervisor approved by the school is to notify the school of their intended attendance at the event.
-Schools will keep the record of their attendance in case the DHHS requests a list of attendees.

-Contact with any non family members and people from other schools should be avoided as much as possible.
+Contact with any non-family members and people from other schools should be avoided as much as possible.

 Everyone, especially competitors congratulating each other at the conclusion of an event or when placegetters are announced, are requested to restrict physical contact to only being with family members.